determined-ai/determined/docs/training/apis-howto/best-practices.rst

 *************************

 We encourage tracking the dependencies associated with every workflow via the :ref:`environment
-<experiment-configuration>` field.
+<experiment-config-reference>` field.
 Understanding and standardizing the environment you use to
 execute Python in your development environment will pay off dividends in **portability**, allowing you to flexibly move between local, cloud, and on-premise cluster environments.